Whitney Way Thore: Career

 After Thore returned to the U.S. from Korea, she became the on-air producer of the Greensboro, North Carolina radio show Jared & Katie in the Morning on 107.5 KZL.

 On February 27, 2014, the show created a dance video called "A Fat Girl Dancing" on 107.5 KZL's YouTube channel.
 Soon, the video went viral, allowing Thore to promote her message of body acceptance and positive body image.
 As a direct result, Thore was featured on numerous media outlets such as ABC News, NBC's Today Show, and The Huffington Post.
 In early January 2015, TLC aired My Big Fat Fabulous Life, which chronicled Thore's life and her initial mission to lose weight, but evolved to document her search for love.
 Her show has 11 seasons, with the 12th premiering in late 2024.
 The first season aired with ten episodes, and TLC premiered the second season in September 2015.

 In May 2016, Thore released her memoir, I Do It with the Lights On: And 10 More Discoveries on the Road to a Blissfully Shame-Free Life.

-Thore has many cats.
-In 2025, she announced death of her most beloved orange Persian cat, Henchi.
-Thore adopted him in Korea and he happily lived 17 years with her.